 Lastly, an extra pin is provided at the bottom of the unit.
-This is to provide a connection/input directly to your car's burglar alarm, when any curtesy light is on that output pin is grounded through a 1 Kohm resistor.
-You may be able to use that signal as a trigger for a sound effect box, or for your flux capacitor prop.
+This is to provide a connection/input directly to your car's burglar alarm, when a door is opened.
+Actually, with simple some added wiring, it could also be used as a trigger for a sound effect box, or for your flux capacitor prop.